eProsima/vulcanexus/docs/rst/vulcanai/vulcanai_installation/vulcanai_installation.rst

 VulcanAI Installation
 =====================

-This tutorial provides step-by-step instructions to install and configure *VulcanAI*.
+The following section provides step-by-step instructions to install and configure *VulcanAI*.
 For more info about *VulcanAI* and its capabilities, please refer to the main :ref:`VulcanAI <tutorials_vulcanai_vulcanai_tutorials>` page.

 Requirements